 The tempura-style batter is said to have been brought to Japan by Portuguese missionaries in the 16th century, during the Muromachi period.
 However, as the cooking method of ‘deep-frying with flour batter’ was already established in Japan beforehand, the origin of tempura can be somewhat disputable.

 There are also a number of theories surrounding the etymology of tempura, which adds to the dubiety.
 Some sources believe the word tempura comes from ‘tempero’, which means ‘seasonings’ or ‘spices’ in Portuguese, while some cited the definition from Kanji (Japanese-Chinese characters).

 What’s evident is tempura started to spread as street food and became a favorite among the common people in the early Edo period.
 With the increase of oil production, food stalls started selling tempura as a skewered snack food, alongside soba, sushi, and eel.
 By the late Edo and early Meiji era, tempura shops and restaurants emerged and started establishing its position as a specialty cuisine.

-Today, you can find some best tempura houses in Japan, where all of your meals will be cooked by a highly trained chef who devotes his entire careers to tempura frying.
+Today, you can find some best tempura houses in Japan, where all of your meals will be cooked by a highly trained chef who devotes his entire career to tempura frying.

 It cannot be any more true to say that tempura is one of Japan’s representative dishes.